-Hoi An is a beautiful and historic city located in Quang Nam Province in central Vietnam.
+Hoi An is a beautiful historic city in Quang Nam Province, central Vietnam.
 Hoi An is renowned for its well-preserved ancient architecture, cultural heritage, and charming atmosphere, making it a popular destination for tourists from around the world.

 The heart of Hoi An is its Ancient Town, a UNESCO World Heritage Site.
 The streets are adorned with lanterns, traditional houses, and buildings reflecting a mix of architectural styles, including Chinese, Japanese, and European influences.
 Motorized vehicles are restricted in this area, allowing visitors to explore the town on foot or by bicycle.

 Hoi An is famous for its Lantern Festival, which takes place on the 14th day of each lunar month.
 During this time, the town is illuminated with colorful lanterns, creating a magical atmosphere.

 Hoi An is known for its delectable cuisine, with a strong emphasis on fresh seafood and local specialties.
 You can enjoy delicious dishes like “Cao Lau” (noodles with pork and herbs), “Mi Quang” (turmeric-infused noodles), and “White Rose” (shrimp dumplings).

 Hoi An is also a renowned destination for custom-made clothing.
 The town is dotted with numerous tailor shops where visitors can have clothes tailored to their measurements and preferences at reasonable price.

 Hoi An boasts several historical and cultural landmarks worth exploring.
 Some of the notable sites include the Japanese Covered Bridge, Assembly Halls, ancient temples, and old merchant houses.

 The Thu Bon River flows through Hoi An, offering picturesque scenes and opportunities for boat rides or river cruises.
 You can enjoy the beauty of the town’s architecture from the water, especially during sunset.